Tetrapod: Crown group

-Modern Amphibian Origins
+Origins of modern amphibians

 Temnospondyl hypothesis (TH)

 This hypothesis comes in a number of variants, most of which have lissamphibians coming out of the dissorophoid temnospondyls, usually with the focus on amphibamids and branchiosaurids.

-The Temnospondyl Hypothesis is the currently favored or majority view, supported by Ruta et al (2003a,b), Ruta and Coates (2007), Coates et al (2008), Sigurdsen and Green (2011), and Schoch (2013, 2014).
+The temnospondyl hypothesis is the currently favored or majority view, supported by Ruta et al (2003a,b), Ruta and Coates (2007), Coates et al (2008), Sigurdsen and Green (2011), and Schoch (2013, 2014).

 Cladogram modified after Coates, Ruta and Friedman (2008).

 Lepospondyl hypothesis (LH)

 Cladogram modified after Laurin, How Vertebrates Left the Water (2010).

 Polyphyly hypothesis (PH)

-This hypothesis has batrachians (frogs and salamander) coming out of dissorophoid temnospondyls, with caecilians out of microsaur lepospondyls.
+This hypothesis has batrachians (frogs and salamanders) coming out of dissorophoid temnospondyls, with caecilians out of microsaur lepospondyls.
 There are two variants, one developed by Carroll, the other by Anderson.

 Cladogram modified after Schoch, Frobisch, (2009).

 Anatomy and physiology

-The tetrapod's ancestral fish, tetrapodomorph, possessed similar traits to those inherited by the early tetrapods, including internal nostrils and a large fleshy fin built on bones that could give rise to the tetrapod limb.
+The tetrapod's ancestral fish, tetrapodomorph, possessed similar traits to those inherited by the early tetrapods, including internal nostrils and large, fleshy pectoral and pelvic fins built on bones that could give rise to the tetrapod limb.
 To propagate in the terrestrial environment, animals had to overcome certain challenges.
 Their bodies needed additional support, because buoyancy was no longer a factor.
 Water retention was now important, since it was no longer the living matrix, and could be lost easily to the environment.
 Finally, animals needed new sensory input systems to have any ability to function reasonably on land.